PhilRW/blog/content/post/2015/reviewed/2015-10-16-google-contacts-to-asterisk-phonebook-mrcaseyjames.markdown

 wordpress_id: 85792
 ---

-Here's another take on how to i[mport your Google contacts into Asterisk](https://blog.rosenberg-watt.com/2015/06/05/google-contacts-to-asterisk-phonebook-oauth-2-0-fix/) to use them for Caller ID.
+Here's another take on how to [import your Google contacts into Asterisk](/2015/06/05/google-contacts-to-asterisk-phonebook-oauth-2-0-fix/) to use them for Caller ID.
 Very cool.

-<blockquote>The Project I wanted to have my Google Contacts be used to identify Caller ID for numbers coming into my Asterisk PBX.
-All the existing scripts I found were outdated and broken or required many hoo…</blockquote>
+> The Project I wanted to have my Google Contacts be used to identify Caller ID for numbers coming into my Asterisk PBX.
+All the existing scripts I found were outdated and broken or required many hoo…

 Source: _[Google Contacts to Asterisk Phonebook | MrCaseyJames](http://mrcaseyjames.com/?p=103)_